rmurphy01/angular-web-audio/README.md

 This purpose of his project is to test hot-swapping an external audio output device with audio playpack in progress.

-The project also tests if the mediaDevices api is available on the system, and also tests getUserDevices(), ondevicechange(),  and enumerateDevices().
+The project also tests if the mediaDevices api is available on the system, and also tests getUserMedia(), ondevicechange(),  and enumerateDevices().

-Note that the availablity of mediaDevices relies upon a secure context, and that the call to getUserDevices() will initiate a user request for microphone permission.
+Note that the availablity of mediaDevices relies upon a secure context, and that the call to getUserMedia() will initiate a user request for microphone permission.
+If the request is denied, none of the mediaDevices entry points will return data.

 ## Steps to reproduce